Stairs: Components and terms

 A stair, or a stairstep, is one step in a flight of stairs.
 A staircase or stairway is one or more flights of stairs leading from one floor to another, and includes landings, newel posts, handrails, balustrades, and additional parts.

 In buildings, stairs is a term applied to a complete flight of steps between two floors.
 A stair flight is a run of stairs or steps between landings.
 A stairwell is a compartment extending vertically through a building in which stairs are placed.
 A stair hall is the stairs, landings, hallways, or other portions of the public hall through which it is necessary to pass when going from the entrance floor to the other floors of a building.
 Box stairs are stairs built between walls, usually with no support except the wall strings.

 Stairs may be in a "straight run", leading from one floor to another without a turn or change in direction.
 Stairs may change direction, commonly by two straight flights connected at a 90° angle landing.
-Stairs may also return onto themselves with 180° angle landings at each end of straight flights forming a vertical stairway commonly used in multistory and highrise buildings.
+Stairs may also return onto themselves with 180° angle landings at each end of straight flights forming a vertical stairway commonly used in multistory and high-rise buildings.
 Many variations of geometrical stairs may be formed of circular, elliptical and irregular constructions.

 Ascending a set of stairs to a higher floor is often referred to as going "upstairs", the opposite being "downstairs".
 The same words can also be used to mean the upper or lower floors of a building, respectively.